anachrocomputer/ba63gui/README.md

 This is a simple GUI for the Wincor-Nixdorf BA63 Customer Display, written in C using GTK+.

+At present,
-At present, the code works but does not have a good serial port selection mechanism.
+the code works but does not have a good serial port selection mechanism.
 The serial port is hard-wired at compile time as /dev/ttyUSB0.

-## The Display
+## The Displays

-The Wincor-Nixdorf BA63 is a pole-mounted customer display for an electronic till or cash register.
+The Wincor-Nixdorf BA63 and BA66 are pole-mounted customer displays for an electronic till or cash register.
-It uses a serial (RS-232) interface to connect it to the PC inside the till.
+They use a serial (RS-232) interface to connect to the PC inside the till.
 The serial interface uses odd parity to ensure data integrity.
+The BA63 has a two-line vacuum fluorescent display, and the BA66 has four lines.

+The other type of display is the IEE A3282-LB324-301, an LCD with four lines of text.
+It also requires odd parity but runs at 19200 baud.
+It's not quite fast enough to keep up with the data stream at that speed though, and the code incorporates a small delay.
+IEE is well-known for making a range of in-line projection displays.

+Display selection is via a command-line argument.
+The default is the two-line BA63.

 ## USB Serial Adaptors